hghorbani77/handwritten-persian-digits-recognition/README.md

 ## Dataset Overview

 The dataset used for this exercise consists of 1,698 images of handwritten Persian digits from 0 to 9.
-This dataset is a subset of the comprehensive Hoda dataset (collected from the national university entrance exam in 2005 - 1384), which is provided in a folder named "Hoda_Dataset" along with other accompanying materials.
+This dataset is a subset of the comprehensive Hoda dataset (collected from the national university entrance exam in 2005 - 1384), which is provided in a file named "Hoda_Dataset.zip" along with other accompanying materials.

 ## Features